 You are invited to be a part of ‘The Future of Text’ book.
-Write an article on your perspective of the future of text, submit it to us and you could end up featured alongside some of the most brilliant minds of our generation.
-You will have an opportunity to meet Vint Cerf.
+Write an article on your perspective of the future of text, submit it to us and you could end up featured alongside some of the most brilliant minds of our generation and you will have an opportunity to meet Vint Cerf.

-Contributors to the book include the inventors of hypertext, Siri, the hashtag, LaTeX, JSON, Wikis, WordPress as well as academics from leading universities and more, plus authors and thinkers in diverse fields, as listed on the main page: futuretextpublishing.com
+Contributors to the book include the inventors of hypertext, Siri, the hashtag, LaTeX, JSON, Wikis, WordPress as well as academics from leading universities and more, plus authors and thinkers in diverse fields: futuretextpublishing.com

 The competition is open to all students of all levels, in any location, after all, you are the future.